GitNick88/GitNick88.github.io/_posts/2020-2-4-Insurance-Costs-Predictive-Model.md

 I continued on in my desire to improve the predictive costs for the insurance company and I ran the statistics for how much on average costs drop if obesity is taken into consideration.
 It turns out that if I remove customers who have a bmi greater than 30 (a bmi greater than 30 is considered obese) then the baseline cost to the insurance company doesn't imporve.
 Is there a correlation between obesity and healthcare costs?
 Maybe, but this dataset didn't drop any hints about the relationship.
 If there is indeed a correlation then we either need more data or we need a different way of coming to that conclusion.

-One visual that will help display the causal relationship on all of the features and how the impact charges to the insurance company is by a feature importance chart.
+One visual that helps display the causal relationship on all of the features and how they impact charges to the insurance company is by a feature importance chart.
 Take a look at this!
 It will become very clear what has the greatest impact on cost:

 ![Feature Importances](/img/top feature importance.PNG)